killerducky/deja-queue/notes.md

 - [ ] graphs.js DRY
 - [ ] config params in .json file
   - [ ] User can live adjust params?!
+- [ ] Combine jitter and delay
+  - [ ] And show as a number in the delay column

 ## Tagline ideas